liquidweb/loadwatch/README.md

-# snoopy
+# loadwatch
-`snoopy` tracks the health of a server, and logs information if conditions are met.
+`loadwatch` tracks the health of a server, and logs information if conditions are met.

+* Output is logged to `/var/log/loadwatch`.
+* The checklog is at `/var/log/loadwatch.log`.
+* The configuration is at `/etc/loadwatch.conf`.

+There are two requirements for this script:

+* It cannot cause load
+* It has to run quickly

+This script currently does not support email notifications, it is purely passive.
+The intention is that this should gather information to be reviewed if other issues are noticed.